 She had her back turned to the guard.
 He did not answer immediately so Talia took time engaging other aspects.
 It was then that she lifted her shirt and replaced her bandages across her abdomen.
 She gritted her teeth as the touch of her fingers resurrected the throbbing just above her ribs.
 Her father was teaching her.
 Making her stronger.
 Absolutely humiliating her pride.
 But he was absent; his mission was running longer than planned.
 The League's leader had been gone less than four months, still, it was longer than normal.

 For that time, she was forced to train with a partner who enjoyed jabbing her in the side with the flat end of his sword and it hurt like the scorching hells.

-She remembered the practice stick jabbing into her side when her father would train with her, and his scoldings; "If it had been a real sword, you would be dead, and I would have to wipe your blood off of the floor."
+She remembered the practice stick prodding her side when her father would train with her, and his scoldings; "If it had been a real sword, you would be dead, and I would have to wipe your blood off of the floor."
 When he returned, she would be ready.
 She would be able to take him on.

 And innocence must be killed down where there is no light.